-The students receive in-class instruction supplemented with direct vocational experience in Head Start and Kindergarten classrooms.
+The students receive in-class instruction supplemented with direct vocational experience in Head Start, and public and private childcare homes and centers, and Kindergarten classrooms.
 Students may earn six transferrable college credits the first year and three additional college credits the second year for a total of nine college credits.
 The college credits are issued by Indiana Ivy Tech College.
 The majority of students who complete the Early Childhood Vocational Education Program pursue post secondary education.
 This partnership affords the students vocational experience in the field of ECE while benefitting Head Start children with individual attention and interaction.
 The student volunteer time is a valuable in-kind contribution.

 Our Head Start Program employs four graduates of the Early Childhood Vocational Education Program who following graduation from the program completed college degrees in Early Childhood Education.

 |Number of Families||156||54|